drug-design/course/docs/chapters/protein-structure.md

 #### Cartoon Representation

-This is a cartoon-type representation showing the folding of the protein in a C&alpha; trace framework.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/cartoon-representation-5ec811c4'><i class='fa fa-play' aria-hidden='true'></i></button>This is a cartoon-type representation showing the folding of the protein in a C&alpha; trace framework.
 In this type of visualization &alpha;-helices are represented as cylinders and &beta;-strands as flat arrows.

 ![](https://media.drugdesign.org/course/protein-structure/display_cartoon.png){: loading=lazy }